Isan language: 1960s to Present

-The language shift to Thai and the increased influence of the Thai language really came to the fore in the 1960s due to several factors.
+The language shift to Thai and the increased influence of the Thai language accelerated in the 1960s due to several factors.
 Roads were finally built into the region, making Isan no longer unreachable for much of the year, and the arrival of television with its popular news broadcasts and soap operas penetrated into people's homes at this time.
 As lands new lands to clear for cultivation were no longer available, urbanization began to occur, as well as the massive seasonal migration of Isan people to Bangkok during the dry season, taking advantage of the economic boom occurring in Thailand with increased western investment due to its more stable, non-communist government and openness.
 Having improved their Thai during employment in Bangkok, the Isan people returned to their villages, introducing the Bangkok slang words back home and peppering their speech with more and more Thai words.

-Around the 1990s, although the perceived political oppression continues and Thaification policies remain, attitudes towards regional languages relaxed.
+Around the 1990s, although the perceived political oppression continued and Thaification policies remained, attitudes towards regional languages relaxed.
 Academics at Isan universities began exploring the local language, history, culture and other folklore, publishing works that helped bring serious attention to preserving the Lao features of the language and landscape, albeit under an Isan banner.
 Students can participate in clubs that promote local music, sung in the local Lao language, or local dances native to the area.
 Knowledge about the history of the region and its long neglect and abuse by Siamese authorities and resurrection of pride in local culture are coming to the fore, increasing expressions of 'Isan-ness' in the region.
 However, Thaification policies and the language shift to Thai continue unabated.
 Recognition of the Isan language as an important regional language of Thailand did not provide any funding for its preservation or maintenance other than a token of acknowledgment of its existence.Keyes, C. (1967).
 Isan: Regionalism in Northeastern Thailand.
 New York: Cornell.
 Thailand Project.